Getting Started

 # Quick note on terminology

 POCO for short.
-In MassTransit these can be a Class, Interface, or a Record.
-A Record is the currently recommended best practice.
+In MassTransit this can be a class, an interface, or a record.
+Records are currently recommended when using .NET 5 or greater.

 # Let's Get Started

 If you aren't sure which transport you are going to want to use yet, we'd recommend trying the in-memory!
-It has no dependencies and can easily be upgraded to the others thanks to the MassTransit abstractions.
+It has no dependencies and can easily be upgraded to another transport thanks to MassTransit's abstractions.